 The following 4 cornerstones of care are really important to pay attention to when caring for a family member with Diabetes:

 - Healthy Eating.
-Making smart food choices and building a Diabetes-friendly meal plan (with a variety of foods) will help make sure they get the right amounts of protein, fats, and carbohydrates.
+Making smart food choices and building a diabetes-friendly meal plan (with a variety of foods) will help make sure they get the right amounts of protein, fats, and carbohydrates.
 Read more about 4 best foods for a diabetic diet.

 - Being Physically Active.
 Exercising and staying active are important for every diabetic patient